adrianmocanu21/race-test/README.md

 - **Response**: `PlaceBetResponseDTO` containing the bet details
 - **Restrictions**: Each user can place only one bet per event

-## Development

-The application is built using Spring Boot and follows RESTful API design principles.
-It includes:

 ### Potential Improvements

 1. **Input Validation**